Unschoolers/Calcul8/docs/refactorplan.md

 - workspace scope behavior
 - persistence/reset recovery

-This remains one of the highest-risk refactors because sync bugs are data-loss bugs.
+Sync bugs are data-loss bugs, and the current shape makes concurrent and recovery behavior hard to reason about.

 Refactor toward: